peterddrummond/xspde_matlab/doc/source/xsim.rst

 To allow options for taking averages, these are carried out in two stages.
 The first type of average is a local average, taken over any function of the locally stored ensemble of trajectories.
 These use the :func:observe functions, specified by the user.
 The default is the real values of each of the fields, stored as a vector.
 Multiple observe functions can be used, and they are defined as a cell array of functions.

 Next, any function can be taken of these local averages, using the :func:function transformations, again specified by the user.
 The default is the original set of local averages.
-This is useful if different combinations are needed of the local averages.
+This is useful if different combinations, such as normalised ratios are needed, or to combine the averages at different times.
 These second level function outputs are then averaged again over a second level of ensemble averaging, if specified.
 This is used to obtain estimates of sampling and step-size errors in the final data outputs.

 This is explained below in more detail.